 |4.||Last date for submission of draft papers||1st July, 2018|

 |5.||Conference Dates||22nd- 23rd September, 2018|

 Abstracts will be selected through a double blind peer-review process.
 Selection will be based on originality, method, relevance to the conference theme as well as geographical and gender balance.
 Only one abstract per author will be considered.
-Selected authors will be notified by February 28th, 2018.
+Selected authors will be notified in due course.
 Draft papers will be due on July 1st, 2017.